When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Will the cry it out method help your baby finally sleep through the night?

-I’ll share what I learned about the cry it out method to help you decide if it will work for your family and if you can finally get some much-needed sleep.
+I will share the details on the cry it out (CIO) method to help you decide if it is the right tool to help your family finally get some rest.

 Key Takeaways

-• Sleep training helps older babies sleep through the night and learn to self-soothe without parent intervention.
+• Goal: Sleep training helps babies learn to self-soothe and sleep independently without parental props.

-• Sleep training might not work for every baby, and relapses are possible due to changes in routine or illness.
+• Reality: It does not work for every baby, and regressions can happen due to illness or travel.

 What Is Sleep Training?